JHolderguru/Ansible106VScode/README.md

-Installing VC code on Linux via cmd to write Playbooks.
+Installing VS code on Linux via cmd to write Playbooks.

 1.